 Tel: +93(0) 793 203 044

-Notes: Improving Maternal, Newborn and Child Health in Afghanistan
+Improving Maternal, Newborn and Child Health in Afghanistan

 The Improving Maternal, Newborn and Child Health in Afghanistan (MNCH‐Afgh) is a comprehensive programme that focuses on a number of urgent public health problems in Afghanistan, and contributes to addressing the underlying and immediate causes of maternal and child death.
 From February 2012 – March 2015, the MNCH‐Afgh programme aims to improve health for women, newborns and children under five in select areas in Bamyan and Badakhshan, Afghanistan.
 At the intermediate outcome level the program will contribute to (1) improving the quality of gender‐sensitive and equitable health care services for women, newborns and children under five and (2) improving health practices, including nutrition, by women, children under five and men.
-The program is fully aligned with the Government of Afghanistan’s health sector strategy and the Basic Package of Health Services (BPHS) and Enhanced Package of Health Services (EPHS) and other key policies related to health.
+The programme is fully aligned with the Government of Afghanistan’s health sector strategy and the Basic Package of Health Services (BPHS) and Enhanced Package of Health Services (EPHS) and other key policies related to health.
 It aims to build strong indigenous capacity for improved MNCH service delivery and professional and continuing education for MNCH in Afghanistan.
-This is a CAD 50 million program with CAD 40 million in support from the Canadian International Development Agency (CIDA) and CAD 10 million in support from Aga Khan Foundation Canada.
-The program is expected to reach an estimated 1,287,700 people, including 592,416 women and 257,540 children.
+This is a CAD 50 million programme with CAD 40 million in support from the Canadian International Development Agency (CIDA) and CAD 10 million in support from Aga Khan Foundation Canada.
+The programme is expected to reach an estimated 1,287,700 people, including 592,416 women and 257,540 children.